Tour of Britain to return to Yorkshire

 This year's event starts where last year's left off.

-After leaving Scotland it will head south via Sunderland on the north-east coast, before Stage Four takes place in Redcar and Cleveland in North Yorkshire.
+After leaving Scotland it will head south via Sunderland on the north-east coast, before Stage Four starts in Redcar and heads into the North Yorkshire Moors.

 Stage Five continues the route south to Nottinghamshire, before moving south west to Gloucestershire.